Frank O'Hara & Marion Raycheba in Sri Lanka

 the middle of the country where the ancient civilizations were located - going

-back as far as about 300 BCE.
-(The Sinhalese immigrated from northern India to
+back as far as 300 BCE.
+(The Sinhalese immigrated from northern India to escape

-escape persecution because of their brand of Buddhism.
-They regard themselves
+persecution because of their brand of Buddhism.
+They regard themselves as

-as guardians of the legitimate and original form of Buddhism, although there
+guardians of the legitimate and original form of Buddhism, although there are

 about all jungle, complete with wild elephants and many other animals,